ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 toc: false
 #search: exclude
 #permalink: index.html
-summary: A description of the NetCDF file format specification.
+summary: A description of the NetCDF file format specification for glider data.
 ---

 ## Introduction